 Even a small amount of pressure can result in significant pain in the middle of the back, as well as other symptoms, including numbness or weakness in the arms or legs.

-A herniated disc can slip far enough out that it compresses the nearby nerve.
-A pinched nerve in the middle back may cause:
+A herniated disc can slip far enough out to

 - numbness and pain in the arms or legs